SQL Server and ADO.NET

 SQL Server Data Operations in ADO.NET

 Describes how to work with data in SQL Server.
-Contains sections about working with binary and large value (max) data, table-valued parameters, bulk copy, MARS, and asynchronous operations.
+Contains sections about bulk copy operations, MARS, asynchronous operations, and table-valued parameters.

 SQL Server Features and ADO.NET